Xilinx/Vitis_Libraries/vision/docs/src/getting-started-with-hls.rst

 Use the following steps to operate the HLS Standalone Mode using GUI:

 #.
 Open a terminal and update the LD_LIBRARY_PATH to point to OpenCV lib folder.
 #.
-From the same terminal, open Vitis HLS in GUI mode and create a new project
+From the same terminal, open Vitis in GUI mode and create a new project(file -> New Component -> HLS)
 #.
-Specify the name of the project.
+Specify the "Component name" of the project.
 For example - Dilation.
 #.
 Click Browse to enter a workspace folder used to store your projects.
 #.
 Click Next.
 #.
+Configuration File -> Emplty File
+#.
+Specify "New configuration file name".
+For example- hls_config.
-Under the source files section, add the accel.cpp file which can be
-   found in the examples folder.
+#.
+Under the source files section, add the accel.cpp file which can be found in the examples folder.
 Also, fill the top function name (here it is dilation_accel).
 #.
-Click Next.
-#.
 Under the test bench section add tb.cpp.
 #.
 Click Next.
 #.
+Select the suitable part.
+For example, xczu9eg-ffvb1156-2-i.
+#.
 Select the clock period to the required value (10ns in example).
 #.
-Select the suitable part.
-For example, ``xczu9eg-ffvb1156-2-i``.
-#.
 Click Finish.
 #.
-Right click on the created project and select Project Settings.
+Open the created project and select Settings.
 #.
-In the opened tab, select Simulation.
+Open hls_config.cfg file
 #.
 Files added under the Test Bench section will be displayed.
-Select a
-   file and click Edit CFLAGS.
+Select a file and click Edit CFLAGS.
 #.
-Enter
-   ``-I<path-to-L1-include-directory> -std=c++0x
+Enter -I<path-to-L1-include-directory> -std=c++0x -I<path-to-opencv-include-folder>.
-   -I<path-to-opencv-include-folder>``.

 #.
-In the Linker Flags section, enter the opencv libs and path to the opencv libs
+In the Linker Flags section, enter the opencv libs and path to the opencv libs -L<path-to-opencv-lib-folder> -lopencv_core -lopencv_imgcodecs -lopencv_imgproc
-   ``-L<path-to-opencv-lib-folder> -lopencv_core -lopencv_imgcodecs -lopencv_imgproc``
 #.
-Select Synthesis and repeat the above step for all the displayed
-   files.
-Do not add opencv include path here.
+In the opened tab, select Simulation.
 #.
 Click OK.
 #.
-Run the C Simulation, select Clean Build and specify the required
+Run the C Simulation, select Clean Build and specify the required input arguments.
-   input arguments.
 #.
 Click OK.
 #.
-All the generated output files/images will be present in the
+All the generated output files/images will be present in the solution1->csim->build.
-   solution1->csim->build.
 #.
 Run C synthesis.
 #.
 Run co-simulation by specifying the proper input arguments.
 #.
 The status of co-simulation can be observed on the console.